Plymstock Design and Technology Department

 develop their skills and knowledge into becoming accomplished designers.
 By the end of KS3 students will have developed skills in all focus areas and will be able to select an appropriate GCSE course for KS4.

-At Key Stage 4 we offer WJEC Catering and AQA Textiles Technology, Graphic Products, Resistant Materials and Product Design.
+At Key Stage 4 we offer Catering, Textiles Technology, Graphic Products, Product Design and BTEC Construction.
 The students undertake a series of projects which extend their knowledge and understanding whilst at the same time develop their practical skills further.
 The GCSE courses involve a substantial amount of coursework, a controlled assessment, and students complete this during the second year of study.
-At KS4 the take up of the subject is good with large numbers opting for both Catering & Resistant Materials.
-Students are successful in all areas of Design & Technology and it is often their best overall result.

 The department is a thriving, creative and ambitious environment where students are supported and encouraged to achieve their full potential.
 We believe in a hands-on approach and that students should learn through doing.
 Students will learn an important array of life. skills as well as have fun in the classroom.